treehouses/treehouses.github.io/pages/vi/firststeps.md

 **NOTE:** You can skip ahead to Step 3 while you are waiting for your Raspberry Pi to come in the mail.

-## Step 1 - Installing and finding your Raspberry Pi
+## Step 1 - Installing and Finding Your Raspberry Pi

 There are 3 sections in this step:
 1. [Setting up your Raspberry Pi](pi-setup.md)